Mystik-Spiral/l4d_det_cntrl/README.md

 normally.
 This is very helpful if you have plugins that allow bots to throw molotovs.
-If a bot/player/griefer makes a bad molotov throw or shoots a gascan that would burn self/incapped/other survivor in the defind proximity, this plugin will prevent detonation.
+If a bot/player/griefer makes a bad molotov throw or shoots a gascan that would burn self/incapped/other survivor in the defined proximity, this plugin will prevent detonation.

 For gascans: Shooting the gascan when it is too close will not cause a fire, though you will see shot decals on the undetonated gascan.